PhumipatJ/streamlit_website_ml_nn/README.md

 1. **Machine Learning Model**
 2. **Neural Network Model**

-The web application for this project is accessible at: [Project Website](https://phumipatj.streamlit.app/)
+The web application for this project is accessible at: [https://phumipatj.streamlit.app/](https://phumipatj.streamlit.app/)

 ## Datasets